boxyhq/website/guides/directory-sync/frameworks/express.md

 ![create-directory](/videos/create-directory.gif)

-You can retrieve the supported list of Directory Sync providers by calling the method `directorySync.providers()`.
+You can retrieve the supported list of Directory Sync providers by calling the method `directorySyncController.providers()`.

 ### Understand SCIM API Requests